Table of Contents

 - Select use the “Search automatically for updated driver software” option.

-- If windows cannot locate the driver then go direct to the manufacturers website and download the official driver.
-(Canon, HP, Brother and Epson all have dedicated driver download pages.)
+- If windows cannot locate the driver, go directly to the manufacturer’s website and download the official driver.
+(Canon, HP, Brother, and Epson all have dedicated driver download pages)

 Where can I find official drivers for my printer?